International Properties

 The Government passed Law 306 that includes provisions exempting qualified investors from paying income or property taxes for up to 10 years, and providing generous exemptions from import duties for "pensioners" and investors that qualify.

 Everywhere you look there are signs of progress: newly constructed highways, re-paved roads, world-class hotels, state-of-the-art shopping plazas, new international franchises.
-And Nicaragua's not just an attractive place for business; the number of foreign visitors to Nicaragua approached the 1,000,000 mark for 2007, and it is estimated that more than 5,000 U.S. citizens currently reside there.
+And Nicaragua's not just an attractive place for business; according to statistics provided by the Nicaraguan Tourism Board (INTUR) in 2010, Nicaragua received more than one million tourists for the first time, and it is estimated that more than 5,000 U.S. citizens currently reside there.
 What many probably dont know yet is that Nicaragua is also the safest country in Central America.

 Business Opportunities